Illustration of cobot palletizing solution from Rocketfarm

 Palletizing with collaborative robots

 One example of how collaborative robots can be used is through palletizing.
 In simple terms, it is about getting the cobot stack cases on a pallet.
-But when you mathematically need to calculate coordinates for optimal pathways for each case to be stacked in a specific pattern, and translate them into a language that the cobot understands, then it’s not necessarily as simple as you might think.
+But when you mathematically need to calculate coordinates for optimal pathways for each case to be stacked in a specific pattern and translate them into a language that the cobot understands, then it’s not necessarily as simple as you might think.

 Our palletizing offering can help you

-Before we launched our products to the market, we had learned (from an early palletizing installation in 2015) that the promised ease-of-use (in collaborative robots), was in fact not that great.
+Before we launched our products to the market, we had learned (from an early palletizing installation in 2015) that the promised ease of use (in collaborative robots) was, in fact, not that great.
 This is why we built an algorithm that made this process easier by a mile and a half.

-With our PALLY software and the advanced Pallet Builder application, you have the ability to easily program new products to be palletized within minutes.
-This solution is the leading palletizing software for UR cobots in the market, making palletizing available for anyone without prior knowledge to robotics.
+This solution is the leading palletizing software for UR cobots in the market, making palletizing available for anyone without prior knowledge of robotics.

 Employees don’t like to palletize

-As you might have read earlier in the article, Claus the packaging manager at Ægir would have quit his job if it wasn’t for their collaborative robot palletizer.
+As you might have read earlier in the article, Claus, the packaging manager at Ægir, would have quit his job if it wasn’t for their collaborative robot palletizer.

 illustration of a cobot palletizing solution with the Pally software